What other names is Ipriflavone known by?

 Ipriflavone is made in the laboratory from another substance (daidzein) that is taken from soy.
 Soy is a plant.

 Ipriflavone is used for preventing and treating weak bones (osteoporosis

 ) in older women, preventing osteoporosis

-caused by certain medications, relieving pain
+caused by certain medications, relieving pain associated with osteoporosis

 , and treating a bone disease called Paget's disease